Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Additional Theoretical Results

-A necessary condition for Assumption \ref{monof} is that there exists at least one continuous regressor whose coefficient is not 0.
-When $Y$ follows a Poisson distribution with mean $\lambda=\exp(\mu)$, Assumptions \ref{monofnew} and \ref{monof} are satisfied if $\mathrm{E}_{X}\lambda$ is finite, and they hold for negative binomial distributions if $\mathrm{E}_{X}\lambda^2$ is finite; see the supplementary material for verification.
-Therefore, if there are highly right-skewed covariates, log transformation is suggested.
-For binary and ordinal variables, Assumption \ref{monof} is satisfied given that the density of $\mu$ is twice continuously differentiable.
+A necessary yet not sufficient condition for Assumption \ref{monof} is that there exists at least one continuous covariate whose coefficient is not 0.
+When $Y$ follows a Poisson distribution with mean $\lambda=\exp(\mu)$, Assumptions \ref{monofnew} and \ref{monof} are satisfied if $\mathrm{E}_{\mathbf{X}}(\lambda)$ is finite, and they hold for negative binomial distributions if $\mathrm{E}_{\mathbf{X}}(\lambda^2)$ is finite; see the supplementary material for verification.
+Therefore, if there are highly right-skewed covariates, the log transformation is suggested.
+For binary and ordinal variables, Assumption \ref{monof} is satisfied if the density of $\mu$ is twice continuously differentiable.

-Now, we make the following assumption in order to guarantee the convergence of the surrogate empirical residual distribution function when the estimated coefficients are plugged in.
-Denote $H(s; X, \theta)$ as closet interior grid point to $s$ when the coefficients are set to be $\theta$.
+Now, we make the following assumptions in order to guarantee the convergence of the quasi-empirical residual distribution function when the estimated coefficients are plugged in.
+Denote $H(s; \mathbf{x}, \bm{\theta})$ as the closet interior grid point to $s$ when the parameters are set to be $\bm\theta$.